-Divided government has been characterized as producing a politics of "confrontation, indecision, and deadlock."
-To the extent anything gets done, dilute, discrete compromises replace ideologically coherent, large initiatives.78 Looking back, though, some academics have famously questioned this image and suggested that divided governments have actually produced as much "significant" legislation as unified ones.
-79 But whatever the merits of that historical debate, 80 the past is unlikely to be prologue.
+Divided government has been characterized as producing a politics of "confrontation, indecision, and deadlock."105 To the extent anything gets done, dilute, discrete compromises replace ideologically coherent, large initiatives.106 Looking back, though, some academics have famously questioned this image and suggested that divided governments have actually produced as much "significant" legislation as unified ones.107 But whatever the merits of that historical debate,108 the past is unlikely to be prologue.
 Those earlier eras of divided government occurred before the historical transformation and purification of the political parties; those were precisely the eras in which the parties were the incoherent groupings reflected in the "four-party system," in which shifting coalitions of majorities could be put together across issues by taking advantage of the internal divisions within the parties.
 We have been through the VRAinduced sea change, and the parties today, in their unity and polarization, are nothing like the parties of earlier divided-government eras.
 If we enter into periods of divided government again, I expect government to be far more paralyzed and stalemated than in the past.
 Divided government can function, as long as a center can be constructed across party lines.
 But it is that center that will be absent.
 Some might therefore think divided government a virtue, on the theory that "that government which does nothing" is best.
 But that all depends on one's view of the status quo that happens to be prevailing when we enter into divided government.
+Moreover, I see no institutional or legal changes that could overcome the

-75See Sundquist, Constitutional Reform, at 93.
+103See Sundquist, Constitutional Reform, at 93.

-76These figures start from those in id. at 93, and are updated to reflect the Clinton Presidency.
+104These figures start from those in id. at 93, and are updated to reflect the Clinton Presidency.
 Note that Presidents were elected to office without their party in control of at least one chamber of Congress in seven of the 11 elections between 1956 and 2000.

-77CCS Report, at 3; Sundquist, at 96-97.
+105CCS Report, at 3; Sundquist, at 96-97.

-78See Tushnet, at 22-25.
+106See Tushnet, at 22-25.

-79Mayhew, Divided We Govern, , at .
+107Mayhew, Divided We Govern, , at .